Sheriff Officers Scotland – Been Contacted By A Sheriff About Your Debts? – What You Need To Know

 If a lock or window is broken and needs replacing, then the cost of this will be covered by the company who is pursuing the court order e.g. the creditor.

-Will Sheriffs Enter My Home If I Am Not There?
+Will A Sheriff Enter My Home If I’m Not There?

 If a sheriff officer arrives at your home when you are not there, then they can still enter your home using force.
 This action would only be appropriate if the sheriffs were: